Agilxp/DarkModeToggle/README.md

 }
 ```

-And add the component where you want to toggle light/dark mode with
+And add the component where you want to toggle light/dark mode with.
+It should be somewhere that shows up on all pages
+like navbar, header or footer.

 ```typescript jsx
 import DarkModeToggle from 'DarkModeToggle';